skeoop/skeoop.github.io/git/Intro-git.md

 Some things you can do with Git are:

-* easily make a copy of a project on another machine
+* easily make a copy of a project's source code on another machine
 * view a history of all changes to project files, and compare revisions
 * checkout any past revision of a project, even files that have been deleted!
 * control who has read and write access to the project
 * quickly update the repository when you make changes to your "working copy" of the files.
-Only the modifications are saved, so its fast and efficient.

 This introduction describes how to create and use a local git repository, using the `git` command line program.
 How to use Github is introduced in a separate document.